`

 Controller and contact details

-We have appointed a data privacy manager who is responsible for overseeing questions in relation to this Privacy Policy.
-If you have any questions about this Privacy Policy, including any requests to exercise your data privacy rights, please contact the data privacy manager using the below details.
+We have appointed a data privacy manager who is responsible for overseeing questions in relation to this Privacy Notice on behalf of Harbour.
+If you have any questions about this Privacy Notice, including any requests to exercise your data privacy rights, please contact the data privacy manager using the details below.

 Full name of legal entity: Harbour Litigation Funding Ltd